MEET SHARAREH

 Sharareh earned her Bachelor’s Degree in Broadcast and Digital Journalism from the University of Southern California’s Annenberg School for Communication and Journalism.
 Awards for her reporting include: a Southern California Journalism Award for her Variety personal essay on motherhood and a National Entertainment Journalism Award for her Variety feature on Dune facing criticism from the SWANA community.

-She is a member of AAJA (Asian American Journalists Association), AMEJA (Arab and Middle Eastern Journalists Association ) and GALECA (The Society of LGBTQ Entertainment Critics).
+She is a member of AMEJA (Arab and Middle Eastern Journalists Association ) and GALECA (The Society of LGBTQ Entertainment Critics).
 In addition to her work across digital and print journalism, she has served as a guest lecturer for journalism students at USC, Chapman and NYU.